Fender (boating): D fenders

 D-type fenders are commonly used on vessels as well as small jetties.
-D fenders are commonly extruded in solid rubber (hollow and solid sections) in water and weather resistant EPDM compound.
+D fenders are extruded in solid rubber (hollow and solid sections) in water and weather resistant EPDM compound.
 Similar to that of D fenders, Double D fenders (or known as B fenders) are also extruded and provided with steel inserts if required.
-D fenders are relatively simple to install onto vessels, ensuring that the surface is cleaned and free of any reminances of past fenders.
+D fenders are relatively simple to install onto vessels, ensuring that the surface is cleaned and free of any remnants of past fenders.

 Corner fenders

 45 degree shaped fenders are commonly used on docks to protect incoming vessels.
 They are typically compression-molded with steel inserts if required.

 Square fenders

 Square fenders are commonly used on vessels as well as small jetties.
 They are compression-molded fenders generally used on tugs, boats, and ships.
 They have excellent seawater resistance and resistance to ozone aging and ultraviolet rays.

 Keyhole fenders

 Keyhole fenders are the most versatile bow, stem fenders used on tugboats, and small port craft/ferries.
 They offer maximum protection to tugs/ferries with their typical profile and load-absorbing capabilities.